Don’t Leave Your Wedding Guests in the Dark

 On this Good Friday, I cannot help but think about the pomp and circumstance surrounding the Catholic religion.
 As a lifelong Catholic, our religious traditions and ceremonies are second nature to me.
 To my Southern Baptist husband, it feels like a foreign world.

-* If your wedding ceremony is religion-specific or culture-specific, consider including a thorough explanation of the ceremonies in your wedding program.
+• If your wedding ceremony is honors a specific religion or faith or a specific culture, consider including a thorough explanation of the ceremony in your wedding program.
 This may affect the cost of your wedding program, but it will keep your wedding guests engaged.

-* If your music is unique, consider including lyrics in the program.
+• If your wedding ceremony music is unique, consider including the lyrics in the program.
 Or, ask the officiant or the cantor to let the wedding guests know how they can find the music in the hymnal or missal.

-* If your menu is culture-specific, consider including a brief description of the menu items on the menu card.
-Wedding guests have so many dietary needs — Including menu descriptions will help them relax.
+• If your menu is specific to your culture, consider including a brief description of the menu items on the menu card.
+Wedding guests have so many dietary needs, so the inclusion of the menu descriptions will help them relax and feel included.

-* Do your fiance’s friends and family come from a completely different state?
+• Do your fiance‘s friends and/or family come from a completely different state?
 Then, make sure that your wedding web site and your welcome bags include a welcome note from you.
 List some of the local attractions and tell them your favorite eateries.
 They will feel like they have an inside track to your life.

-* If your wedding guests should avoid certain colors or articles of clothing on yo at your ceremony, let them know in advance.
+• If your wedding guests should avoid certain colors or articles of clothing at your ceremony, let them know in advance.
 No one wants to feel uninformed.

-* If your reception will include a hora dance or a polka dance, ask the DJ to share a little background of the dance before it begins.
-While most of your wedding guests will understand the specifics of the dance, they may not know if they can participate in the dance or not.
+• If your reception will include a Jewish hora dance or a polka dance, ask the DJ or a family member to share a little background of the dance before it begins.
+While most of your wedding guests will understand the specifics of the dance, they may not know how to participate or if they can participate in the dance.

 Enjoy your holiday weekend!